FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/hp_ns_batch.md

 `CTMP0001  CTMP0002  CTMP0003  CTMP0004`

-Transfer CFT{{< TransferCFT/componentlongname  >}} copies the skeleton in the temporary file, replacing variables with their real values (transfer information, file names, etc.).
+{{< TransferCFT/axwayvariablesComponentLongName  >}} copies the skeleton in the temporary file, replacing variables with their real values (transfer information, file names, etc.).

-Depending on the type of procedure, Transfer CFT{{< TransferCFT/componentlongname  >}}:
+Depending on the type of procedure, {{< TransferCFT/axwayvariablesComponentLongName  >}}:

 - Starts the script (OSS)
 - Starts the TACL direct processing